-This project expects to contribute to a low carbon tourism development (car free tourism).
-Its rationale is to stimulate, structure, promote and take part in the development of a cycle touristic offer along EuroVelo 1 in order to generate and monitor economic benefits at territorial and transnational levels.
+This project contributed to a low carbon tourism development (car free tourism).
+Its rationale was to stimulate, structure, promote and take part in the development of a cycle touristic offer along EuroVelo 1 in order to generate and monitor economic benefits at territorial and transnational levels.

-AtlanticOnBike should generate positive impacts on local economy by increasing visits, boosting local economy and creating new activities and new jobs in the tourism sector.
-It will provide a new touristic offer accessible to a large range of the population, but also an attractive leisure destination for locals.
-The ambition is to create a duplicable reference for transnational cycling tourism and to build common and transferable tools for a real European analysis of economic benefits.
+AtlanticOnBike generated positive impacts on local economy by increasing visits, boosting local economy and creating new activities and new jobs in the tourism sector.
+It provided a new touristic offer accessible to a large range of the population, but also an attractive leisure destination for locals.
+The project also allowed to build common and transferable tools for a real European analysis of economic benefits.

-The ECF is one of 21 partners from 7 different countries.
+The ECF was one of 21 partners from 7 different countries.